 9. Whole Grains

-Eating carb-filled foods like whole-grain bread, rice, and cereal can make you sleepy by causing a quick blood sugar spike.
+Eating carb-filled foods like whole-grain bread, rice, and cereal can make you sleepy by causing a quick blood sugar spike (source).
 This can be the perfect thing to help you fall asleep…However, if you have issues with waking up in the middle of the night, you may want to steer clear of this solution.
-Waking up in the middle of the night is often the result of your blood sugar dropping after it’s initial spike.
+Waking up in the middle of the night is often the result of your blood sugar dropping after the initial spike.

 Bananas have high levels of potassium and magnesium, which have a relaxing and calming effect on your body.
 This calming effect will help you to doze off at night.